 Corporate Technology, the company’s central research and development department, ensures that this systematic approach is the hallmark of the entire innovation process at Siemens.
 Corporate Technology develops not only new fields of innovation, but also the related prototypes for later transition to the Business Units.
 There, these prototypes are tailored to future market require-ments and to provide Siemens customers with the technological toolkit they need to design new products and innovative services.

-We invite every Siemens employee to remain open to new ideas; to learn to recognize the changes that are important for our customers and our own future; and to have the courage to implement the necessary changes without any ifs, ands or buts.
+However, Siemens will not become faster, more agile and more efficient unless all those involved are prepared to remain open to new ideas, learn to recognize the changes that are important for our own future and that of our customers, and have the courage to implement the necessary changes without any ifs or buts.